zed-alpha/shadow-gadgets/README.md

                 )
             )
             super.onCreate(savedInstanceState)
-            setContentView(R.layout.activity_material_components)
             …
         }
     }
     ```

-    If you need further or different options for matching, `TagMatcher` is a simple `interface` that you can implement yourself.
+    If you need further and/or different options for matching, `TagMatcher` is a simple `interface` that you can implement yourself.

     ```kotlin
     interface TagMatcher {